 We have completed the row in Table E2 relating to noise complaints.
 Of those calls, there are a number that result in formal complaints and remedial action in terms of mitigation schemes that are reported in Table E2.
-We have reported one intervention in Yorkshire and one in the Northeast in 2021/22.

 Noise complaints are considered objectively, by performing site surveys and measuring sound levels across the audible spectrum at various points in the area the complaint was raised.
 A noise complaint is justified if specified noise levels, especially in the 100Hz range, are exceeded.